 Automated external defibrillation (AED)

-All BLS programs teach students how to use automated external defibrillators (AEDs).
-AEDs are not only found in hospitals but also in basic rescue situations, especially in the presence of the EMS – emergency medical services.
-Rescuers should have basic knowledge on how to use a defbrillator if even one is available during an emergency situation
+All Basic Life Support (BLS) programs teach students how to use automated external defibrillators (AEDs).
+AEDs are not only found in hospitals but also in basic rescue situations, especially in the presence of emergency medical services (EMS).
+Rescuers should have basic knowledge on how to use a defibrillator if one is available during an emergency situation.

 BLS and the General Public